cmu-sei/redemption/doc/examples/codebase/README.md

 ## Running the Redemption Tool
 ### Source Code

 We are using the `dos2unix` codebase, version 7.5.2.
 It is freely available from [dos2unix.sourceforge.io/](https://sourceforge.net/projects/dos2unix/files/dos2unix/7.5.2/dos2unix-7.5.2.tar.gz/download).
 For this demo, you should download `dos2unix-7.5.2`, unpack it, and place its contents in a `dos2unix-7.5.2` sub-directory in the `doc/examples/codebase` directory.
-You could use this command:
+You could use this command to unpack, which creates the required `dos2unix-7.5.2` sub-directory:

 ```sh
 tar xzf dos2unix-7.5.2.tar.gz